 |Stacey Morrison is a television and radio presenter and part of Massey University’s Te Pūtahi-a-Toi Department.
 She has been a television and radio broadcaster for over 20 years, across Māori and mainstream programming.
 Co-author of Māori at Home with her husband Scotty, she is a Te Reo Māori revitalisation advocate and works for the School of Māori Art, Knowledge and Education at Massey University.|

 |Distinguished Professor Paul Spoonley will chair the event.
 Paul is Pro Vice-Chancellor in the College of Humanities and Social Sciences, Massey University.
 He has long done research on racist and anti-Semitic politics, including hate speech.|

-This Speaker Series event is supported by Netsafe, Human Rights Commission, Office of the Children’s Commissioner, Massey University and NZ National Commission for UNESCO.
+This Speaker Series event was supported by Netsafe, Human Rights Commission, Office of the Children’s Commissioner, Massey University and NZ National Commission for UNESCO.